harrietty/harrietryder.co.uk/src/blog/aws-certified-developer.md

 You can see the basic cost in USD in the table above (it does change and I think it depends where you're based too so that's just an approximation), but you also have to factor in other costs:

-- Learning material: **up to \$100** This depends on whether you sign up for <a href="" target="_blank">acloud.guru</a> or similar for a few months, or buy a Udemy course or whatever, but you'll definitely need some kind of official study materials so you know you're revising the right stuff.
+- Learning material: **up to \$100** This depends on whether you sign up for <a href="https://acloud.guru/" target="_blank">acloud.guru</a> or similar for a few months, or buy a Udemy course or whatever, but you'll definitely need some kind of official study materials so you know you're revising the right stuff.

-- Practice exams: **up to \$50** You can take practice exams on websites like <a href="" target="_blank">acloud.guru</a> and buy packs on Udemy, but you can also buy official past question packs on <a href="" target="_blank">the AWS website</a> which are worth doing, so you get a real idea of what the questions will be like.
+- Practice exams: **up to \$50** You can take practice exams on websites like <a href="https://acloud.guru/" target="_blank">acloud.guru</a> and buy packs on Udemy, but you can also buy official past question packs on <a href="https://aws.amazon.com/certification/certification-prep/" target="_blank">the AWS website</a> which are worth doing, so you get a real idea of what the questions will be like.

 - Time: your time has a cost too, of course.
 How/if you want to factor this in is up to you.
 Maybe you're getting paid to study this during work time, which is awesome.
 More about this below...